 Dancing For Fun And Fitness

-At Fred Astaire Dance Studio, our students decide to walk in our door for lessons for a variety of reasons: to meet new friends, to reconnect with their partner, to learn a wedding dance, or for fitness.
+At Fred Astaire Dance Studios, our students decide to walk in our door for lessons for a variety of reasons: to meet new friends, to reconnect with their partner, to learn a wedding dance, or for fitness.
 No matter what their reason is, they all leave with the same thing — a stronger connection to the joy dancing can bring to your life.
-If you’re ready to feel the connection, make that step and walk in to your local Fred Astaire Dance Studio.
+If you’re ready to feel the connection, make that step and walk in to your local Fred Astaire Dance Studios.